 As the cases of alcohol poisoning deaths due to myths about a coronavirus cure illustrate, reliable and accurate information is important for people and their families and for public health.
 In fact, the WHO is not “just” fighting the virus itself, they have also taken up the battle against a massive ‘infodemic’ – an over-abundance of information (some accurate and some not) that makes it hard for people to find trustworthy sources and reliable guidance when they need it.

 Don’t ingest alcohol, but use it for hygiene

 And WHO is trying to get ahead of misleading information by sharing important guidance and advisory.
-Among other topics, they are addressing the issue of harmful coping mechanisms in the stressful and fearful time of the outbreak and response, especially for health workers.
+Among other topics, they are addressing the issue of harmful coping mechanisms in the stressful and fearful time of the outbreak and response, especially for health workers, and the broader public.

 In fact, WHO has an entire page called “myth busters” to debunk the biggest misconceptions about coronavirus “prevention remedies”.

 Spraying alcohol or chlorine all over your body will not kill viruses that have already entered your body.
 Spraying such substances can be harmful to clothes or mucous membranes (i.e. eyes, mouth).